LZeroAnalytics/coreum-package/README.md

      # Additional services to be deployed with the chain
      # For Coreum, all services except transaction spammer are launched by default
-     # For Gaia, grafan and prometheus are launched by default
+     # For Gaia, grafana and prometheus are launched by default
      # Gaia only support prometheus, grafana, and transaction spammer currently
      additional_services:
         - faucet